gwn/react-rasa-assistant/README.md

 - `initialMessage`: The message that will start the conversation.
 Optional.

-- `onError`: A handler that gets called with an error object in case of socket errors.
+- `onError(error)`: A handler that gets called with an error object in case of socket errors.

-- `onCustomResponse`: A handler for the custom responses returned from Rasa

-      onCustomResponse(resp, pushMsgToHistory)

-  - `resp`: The parsed custom response object exactly as returned from Rasa

-  - `pushMsgToHistory(msg)`: A function that pushes the given message to the message history.
-A message is an object with a `direction` and one of the `text`, `buttons`, `quick_replies` or `component` properties:
+- `onUtter(msg)`: A callback that is called for each message sent / received.
+Schema of the `msg` object:

+  - `ts`: Message timestamp

   - `direction`: Either `in` (for "incoming") or `out` (for "outgoing"

   - `text`: The message text

   - `buttons`: A list of button objects.
 Button object schema:

     - `title`: The button title
     - `payload`: The button payload.
 Should be a valid Rasa intent.

   - `quick_replies`: A list of button objects.
 Quick replies only differ from buttons with their ability of disappearing after being clicked on.
 Button object schema:

     - `title`: The button title
     - `payload`: The button payload.
 Should be a valid Rasa intent.

   - `component`: Any custom component

+- `onCustomResponse(resp, botUtter)`: A handler for the custom responses returned from Rasa

+  - `resp`: The parsed custom response object exactly as returned from Rasa

+  - `botUtter(msg)`: A function that pushes the given message to the message history.
+See the full message object schema under `onUtter(msg)`.
+Note that the `ts` and `direction` properties aren't available here as they are set automatically.

 - `components`: Components to customize the look of the assistant.
   Can also be used to integrate the assistant to the platforms